mbpod10/rails_user_practice/README.md

 skip `-api` flag so you can properly use session for user authentication.
 This will create a standard MVC app, but not use any of the views, it's going to be treated as API only.

+THIS WILL GIVE YOU ACCESS TO SESSIONS COOKIES

 - Create DataBase

 ```